-Head of Year: Ms J-A. Smyth
+Head of Year: Ms T. Allen

-Assistant Head of Year: Mr M. Allen
+Assistant Head of Year: Miss S. Carroll

 The pursuit of excellence is at the heart of Catholic education.
 Our students are nurtured to be the very best they can be in every way: in their learning, their spiritual selves, their moral nature and their physical well-being.
-Our students clearly understand what is expected of them in reflecting the high expectations and standards characteristic at St. Catherine’s.
+Our students clearly understand what is expected of them in reflecting the high expectations and standards, characteristic at St. Catherine’s.

-We expect all our girls to manifest the values and standards of the school and so to reflect our Mission Statement, most especially the Gospel values that we cherish and promote.
+We expect that they take a positive and purposeful approach to their lessons; that they are ‘Ready Respectful & Safe’.
+We expect all our girls to demonstrate the values and standards of the school and so to reflect our Mission Statement, most especially the Gospel values that we cherish and promote.

 Study Support and Advice

-- Monitor your daughter's bedtime.
+Monitor your daughter's bedtime.
 As they grow older your daughter's will tell you that they should be allowed to stay up later but they still need a lot of sleep.
 Students who are tired find it difficult to concentrate and remain focused.

 Agree a regular time for your daughter to do her Home Learning so that she has a routine.
 Ensure that she has a space to do this, whether that is in bedroom or at the kitchen or dining room table.
 Talk to your daughter about her work and ask her questions to show that you are interested.

 If you know there are areas that your daughter needs to make further progress in then find a way to support her with this e.g. if she has problems with spelling or subject specific vocabulary, put key words on the fridge or cupboard doors so that she can be reminded about them as she walks through the kitchen to get a drink or a snack.
 Test her on them.

 Talk to your daughter about school and her learning.